myramade/Twinery/README.md

 The game file will open in Twine and you can view and edit each of the steps and branching in the game.

 I kept the game simple, using basic markdown for Twine.
 You can fancy it up but be sure to provide credit to the original game.

+#Play the Game
+Want to test drive the game and see how it flows? [click here to play](https://htmlpreview.github.io/?https://github.com/myramade/Twinery/blob/main/Trapped%20in%20Hotel%20California2021.html)